cozygene/glint/README.md

 ```
 python install.py
 ```
-The script automatically installs missing dependencies that are required for PUTNAMEHERE.
+The script automatically installs missing dependencies that are required for todoPUTNAMEHERE.
 Note that in some environments the script may fail to install some of the dependencies, in which case you will need to manually install them.

-### Citing PUTNAMEHERE
+### Citing todoPUTNAMEHERE
-elior..
+elior..todo

+### Authors

+This software was developed by Reut Yedidim, Noah Zaitlen, Omer Weissbrod  and Elior Rahmani. (who else? todo)

+For any question and for reporting bugs please send an email to Elior Rahmani at: elior.rahmani@gmail.com